Radha Stirling: Media appearances

 Stirling has appeared in a number of documentaries and TV shows.
 She has appeared on Good Morning Britain, 60 Minutes, ITV's DayBreak, BBC's The Missing Princess, an Aljazeera documentary with Tamer Almisshal, and the Sean Hannity show.

 Journalism

 She hosts her own blog and has contributed to the Jerusalem Report, the Times of Israel, the Independent and Inside Arabia.

 Ras Al Khaimah and hacking

-Stirling has focussed on the Emirate of Ras Al Khaimah (RAK) and ruler Sheikh Saud bin Saqr Al Qasimi.
-Stirling criticized the ruler and alleged "massive corruption".
+Stirling's work includes criticism of the administration of Ras Al Khaimah (RAK) and its ruler, Sheikh Saud bin Saqr Al Qasimi.

 A Citizen Lab and Facebook investigation found her clients were targeted by Israeli spy company, Bluehawk CI.
 Stirling suggested America should hold foreign states and corporations to account.